-We are fortunate to have access to dedicated administrative support through the HSPH Department of Biostatistics.
-Rachel Boschetto is our grants manager and all-around financial guru, and Priti Thareja coordinates our events and helps with all planning tasks.
+We are fortunate to have access to dedicated administrative support.
+Rachel Boschetto is our grants manager and all-around financial guru.

 Winston Hide created the Core in his role as an Associate Professor of Bioinformatics and Computational Biology in the Department of Biostatistics at Harvard T.H.
 Chan School of Public Health.
 Dr Hide is currently an Associate Professor of Pathology at the Beth Israel Deaconess Medical Center where he also co-directs the Non-coding RNA Core Facility.
 He founded and directed the South African National Bioinformatics Institute (SANBI) near Cape Town.
 With over 20 years of experience in computational biology, his expertise addresses integration of ‘omics data to deliver clinical translation.
 He uses standardized approaches to disease gene discovery in stem cells and cancer stem cells, host response to pathogens, and complex diseases.